+Table 1

-We retrospectively analysed patients treated in our clinic between 2012 – 2022.
+We retrospectively analyzed patients treated in our clinic between 2012 – 2022.
 This cohort overlapped with the patients who were reported in our previous studies ({Kwiek, 2017 #17;Kwiek, 2018 #15;Kwiek, 2020 #19} but for current analysis only patients who had at least two digital 3D images available from two consecutive visits of facial, neck or trunk PWS were included.
-This resulted in 64 PWS and 428 images that were subjected to further analysis patients were finally included for further analysis.
+This resulted in 64 PWS and 428 images that were subjected to further analysis.
 (Table 1)

 Both previously treated and never treated Caucasian patients, aged 6 to 59 with phototype I-III according to Fitzpatrick scale, who had been treated by us with 532nm large spot laser with the series of 2 to 37 laser sessions were included into this study.
 Patients had 3D photography performed before and after treatment.

-# Patients & Methods - statistics

 The calculations, statistics and graphs were produced with help of Python's programming environment, including Pandas, Matplotlib & SciPy frameworks.

 Throughout work, due to the limited data, we've bucketed sessions based on visit number or time elapsed in between sessions.
 In both cases, we've applied bucketing based on our clinical experience.
 Furthermore, we've tried applying multiple different bucketing types, which resulted in similar results.
 We've used an independent Student's t-test when comparing between two means of any bucketed sessions.
 When looking for a correlation between elapsed time and PWS worsening between two consecutive visits, we calculated a p-value of observed frequencies deviating from expected frequencies using the chi-squared test.
 Observed frequencies are all patients distributed between two categories - time buckets (5 buckets) and negativity of clearance (True/False).
 Expected frequencies are the distribution of patients between the same categories assuming there was no correlation between categories.
 Chi-squared test was used to calculate the p-value of the expected frequencies deviation from the observed.

+Results:

 Finding the plateau

-One of the main aims of our study was to confirm the hypothesis of the existence of the plateau of maximal response after a certain number of laser procedures, beyond which further improvement is not seen.
+One of the main goals of our study was to confirm the hypothesis of the existence of the plateau of maximal response after a certain number of laser procedures, beyond which further improvement is not seen.
 Firstly, we've plotted the relationship between the mean clearance (mean GCE) relative to the beginning (before the first treatment) and the number of laser sessions [Fig1].
 Aligning with our experience, we've found that the first 2 sessions were extremely effective, accounting for 30% of absolute GCE improvement (GCE change relative to beginning).
 The first 5 sessions were also greatly effective, with an average absolute GCE improvement of 45%.
 Based on the graph [Fig1], we could conclude that around the 9th session, the improvement slows down, and after that, GCE plateaus and oscillates around the height reached somewhere after the aforementioned 9th session.

 Figure 1.

-The graph indicates that treatment plateaus on average around the 9th session, after which the absolute improvement oscillates around the reached height.
-The blue lines mark the 2nd and 5th session numbers, which have exceptional effectiveness (mean clearance relative to the beginning).
-The orange line marks the 9th session, around which the plateau is reached.
+- the percentage improvement of PWS (GCE%) related to number of laser sessions.
+Treatment plateaus is achieved on average around the 9th laser session, after which the absolute improvement oscillates around the reached height.
+The blue lines mark the 2nd and 5th session numbers, which have clear gradual improvement in mean GCE relative to the beginning The orange line marks the 9th session, around which the plateau is reached.
 The fluctuations/instability of the graph can be explained by limited data.

 To statistically find the plateau, we decided to aggregate data into buckets based on the visit number and then compared the means between each bucket.
 Based on our experience in laser therapy, we've grouped our visits into the following buckets: [1-2, 3-5, 6-9 and 10+].
 We got significant results when comparing means between each successive bucket, up to the last bucket with 10+ visits [Fig2]